NathanHarrington/Flask_FrameApp/README.md

 # Choose the instance:
 # General purpose, t2.micro, Free tier eligible, 1CPU, 1Gb RAM, EBS only

-# Using google domains, Assign A record for your domain to point to this
+# Using google domains, configure your domain to support web requests on
-# server.
-Google domains is the best option as it has 'privacy' on by
-# default which costs extra most other places.
+# www.domain only
+# The google domains DNS Configuration is:
+#
+# Synthetic records:
+#        subdomain forward of:
+#                @ -> www.newclia.com
+#                Temporary redirect (302)
+#                Do not forward path
+#                Disable SSL
+#
+# Custom Resource Records:
+#        www     A       <AWS EC2 ip address>

 # Accept all defaults, connect to the instance with:
 ssh \